StilNax/astra-glorii-homini_raspberry-pi-pico-cansat/README.md

 The ```data``` list consisting of hex format ubx messages configures GPS settings listed in the comments.
 Thus, GPS returns only RMC message type and increases the frequency of data receiving.
 Ubx messages are sent directly to GPS by UART communication protocol.
-The data rate that we used is still in the process of evaluation to provide maximum measurement efficiency so that it can be adjusted at further stages of the project.

 * managing data from GPS
 ```python